peteroupc/CBOR-Java/api/com.upokecenter.cbor.CBOREncodeOptions.md

 **Returns:**

-* A CBOREncodeOptions object.
+* A new CBOREncodeOptions object.

 ### And
-    public CBOREncodeOptions And​(CBOREncodeOptions o) Returns an options object whose flags are shared by this and another options object.
+    public CBOREncodeOptions And​(CBOREncodeOptions o) Returns an options object containing the flags shared by this and another options object.

 **Parameters:**